Sarah Attar: Representing Saudi Arabia

+Attar said: "Hopefully this can make such a huge difference."
 Saudi Arabian scholar Ali Al-Ahmed, who has published studies on women's sports in Saudi Arabia, opined: "The presence of female athletes [in the 2012 Olympics] made things worse, because it allowed Saudi Arabia to escape criticism."
 However, conservative Saudi religious clerics strongly opposed and issued rulings against Saudi women participating in spectator sports, maintaining that it may lead to corrupt morals, loss of virginity, and lesbianism.

 2012 Olympic Games

 During the Opening Ceremonies' Parade of Nations, Attar and Shaherkani, the only two females in the Saudi Arabian delegation, were forced to walk behind their male teammates, unlike women in delegations from other Islamic nations.

 Attar competed in the women's 800 metres, without having met the Olympic qualifying time.
 She had competed at the distance only once, during high school, but not since she had attended college.
 She said: "The 800 was a good option because I wouldn’t be out there getting lapped in the 5,000 or something."

 Attar competed in Heat 6 of the women's 800m qualifying heats on August 8, 2012.
 She finished last, with a time of 2:44.95, far behind Janeth Jepkosgei's heat-winning 2:01.04.
 She finished more than half a minute slower than her nearest competitor, who crossed the finish line 150 meters ahead of her.
 Hundreds of spectators stood and applauded Attar as she crossed the finish line.

 Her participation in the Olympics was mentioned by only one Saudi Arabian paper, which was criticized for doing so.